muddabirm/pwa-file-editor/README.md

 # text editor app
-this app uses indexDB with get and put methods to store data to cache. when you refresh the page the data is persistent
+this app uses indexDB with get and put methods to store data to cache. when you refresh the page the data is persistent.</break>
+it is also installable and will prompt the user when the install button is pressed.
 # deployed Heroku app!
 https://pwa-texteditor2-483d35e19369.herokuapp.com/